 - 1 tablespoon baking powder

 - 1/4 cup shortening

 - Preheat oven to 425 degrees.

 - In a large bowl, combine flour, baking powder and salt.
-Cut in shortening using a pastry cutter or by rubbing it into the flour with your hands until combined.
+Cut in shortening using a pastry cutter until combined.

-- Add milk all at once and stir in using a fork just to bring everything together into a shaggy clump.
+- Add milk and stir in using a fork just to bring everything together into a shaggy clump.
 Try not to overwork the dough by stirring too much.

-- Bake in preheated oven for 12-15 minutes, until tops barely begin to brown and biscuits have risen.
-Remove from oven and serve with butter, honey and jam.
+- Bake in preheated oven for 12-14 minutes, until tops barely begin to brown.
+Remove from oven and serve hot with butter, honey and jam.

 You can use butter in place of shortening if you want.
 Shortening tends to make a flakier biscuit while butter makes the biscuits softer.

 I say use a scant cup of milk because 3/4 cup isn't ever quite enough but 1 full cup sometimes makes the dough a little too sticky.
 But I would err on the side of a stickier dough and just use more flour when patting out the dough.

 Amount Per Serving: Calories: 261 Saturated Fat: 2g Cholesterol: 4mg Sodium: 214mg Carbohydrates: 36g Fiber: 1g Sugar: 4g Protein: 5g